-Guild Artisan in Dnd 5e is a person who is skillful and master in a specific type of artistic work.
+Guild Artisan 5e in DND is a person who is skillful and master in a specific type of artistic work.
 Artisans are not alone and don’t work independently.
 They have from a Guild of their own and the guild shelters many types of artisans.
 A guild is like a community that supports and helps of their own type.

-Tool proficiencies: You are skillful in any one type of an artisan’s tool
+Tool proficiencies: You are skillful in any one type of artisan’s tool.

 |1||Alchemists and apothecaries|